 Although this is not a reflection on the selection process, an objective of the GAFSP, as originally framed, has been to fill the development partner financing gaps in country-led programs.
 Whereas it did succeed in providing an additional \$1.4 billion (from both windows), the combined financing gap of the 31 countries supported by the Public Sector Window (at the time of their first successful proposals) was USD35.5 billion.
+Given that these countries only represent about half of the total number of eligible countries, the total gap is much higher, and clearly beyond the scope of any program.

-&lt;sup>42 Across the whole portfolio there have been three examples where linkages were achieved.
+41 Across the whole portfolio there have been three examples where linkages were achieved.